Skip to content

 #Human Fall Flat (Mobile, Steam, Switch)

 Human Fall Flat is a floppy-physics puzzle platformer that supports up to 8 players online and 4 locally.
 The grab-and-climb mechanic feels closest to Pico Park’s stacking puzzles, and the mobile port runs on iOS and Android for around $1.99.
-We tested it on the same Pixel 7 group and the controls translated well to touch.
+Its grab-and-climb controls translate well to touch, so the same group dynamics carry over.

 #It Takes Two (Console, PC)